Streetlight Manifesto: 2017-present: Independence and The Place Behind the Stars

 On April 19, 2017, Streetlight Manifesto and Victory Records issued a joint statement that the two parties had reached a settlement under which the band left the record label, and the record label sold the band all master recordings for an undisclosed sum.

 On July 27, 2021, Streetlight announced plans to release a sixth studio album "sometime in 2022."
 On an Instagram post at the start of 2023, they stated they were slowly approaching the end of that endeavor.

 On December 16, 2022, Streetlight teased a new song, titled "Mayday", at their performance at the Starland Ballroom in Sayreville, NJ, during their The Calm Before The Chaos Tour.

 Trumpet player Matthew Stewart died on September 10, 2023, at the age of 41.
 Following Stewart's passing, Mike Soprano returned to the band on trumpet and trombone for September shows in San Francisco and Los Angeles.
 Soprano would later be replaced by Joshua Gawel of brass-funk band Lucky Chops.

 On April 25, 2024, Streetlight Manifesto announced information about the new album.
 The album is close to finished, according to the band.
 The album is long, but "in length of each song, complexity of parts, variety of melodies, etc." On December 14, at the last show of the year, Tomas stated that the album was going to be pushed back to the first half of 2025.

 On April 3, 2025, Streetlight Manifesto released a teaser on their YouTube channel, previewing new material and indicating that further details would be revealed on April 9.
 On that date, the band officially announced their album, The Place Behind the Stars, would be released on June 24, 2025.
-On June 16, the band postponed the release of The Place Behind the Stars until the fall, and announced that three new songs would be debuted on June 24 instead.
+On June 16, the band postponed the release of The Place Behind the Stars indefinitely, and announced that three new songs would be debuted on June 24 instead.
 That day, three songs were released exclusively on YouTube in a pre-release mix, suggesting that they would be slightly tweaked by the time of the album’s actual release.